Films I've Watched

 Project Hail Mary

 I watched this one in the theaters and went in with high expectations from reading the book.
 I had remembered liking the book but read it long enough ago that I didn't actually remember how it ended which made it even more fun to watch.
 I am a big fan of Gosling, and I thought that he gave another great performance in this film.
 I was engaged the whole time and walked away feeling like it exceeded my expectations.
 I would definitely recommend seeing this one in a theater; the shots of space on the big screen were so cool.
+I also liked how optimistic the film felt.
+Between it and the Artemis mission, I'm more excited for the future of space travel.

 Crazy, Stupid, Love.